bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Information Trust Requirements

-The members of the trust community need to mitigate against a common set of threats that could impact members. ___________ will adopt the following information trust policies, across the five Trust Services Criteria:
+The members of the trust community need to mitigate against a common set of threats that could impact members.
+MAC as the governing authority, will adopt the following information trust policies, across the five Trust Services Criteria:

 1) Information security shall________________
 2) Information availability shall ____________